arnovr/ocusagecharts/README.md

 Deprecated
 ==========
-This app is deprecated, current development continues on this app: https://github.com/arnovr/owncloud-statistics
+This app is deprecated, the following app is supported: https://github.com/arnovr/owncloud-statistics